SebastianBocquet/MiraTitanHMFemulator/docs/tutorial.rst

 Let’s define a set of cosmology parameter for which we want the HMF.
 In case you are unsure about the parameters and their ranges, you can grab that from the emulator instance we just created.
-Don’t worry, the emulator will complain (with a useful error message) if it doesn’t like your input cosmology.
+Don’t worry, the emulator will check that your cosmology is valid (see example “Validation of input cosmology” below).

 .. code:: ipython3